ironyman/PowerShell-Docs/reference/docs-conceptual/install/community-support.md

 ## CentOS Stream

-The currently documented steps to install PowerShell on [CentOS Linux](install-centos.md) may work on CentOS Stream.
+The documented steps to install PowerShell on [CentOS Linux](install-centos.md) may work on CentOS Stream.
 However, Microsoft does not officially support PowerShell on the CentOS Stream releases.
 CentOS Stream distributions are continuously updated.
 This falls into the category of an interim release.

 For more information, see [Comparing CentOS Linux and CentOS Stream][stream].

 ## Ubuntu interim releases

-The currently documented steps to install PowerShell on [Ubuntu](install-ubuntu.md) may work on Ubuntu interim releases.
+The documented steps to install PowerShell on [Ubuntu](install-ubuntu.md) may work on Ubuntu interim releases.
 However, PowerShell is only supported on the LTS releases of Ubuntu.
 Microsoft does not support [interim releases][interim] of Ubuntu.

 ## Arch Linux